 HDR ( High Dynamic Range) photos combine multiple shots taken simultaneously to produce a composite.
 You should use HDR when your photos have very bright areas and very dark areas at the same time.

-The HDR photo will bring in a level of details that was not possible otherwise.
-You can set the HDR on, off, or automatic by tapping the icon at the top of your screen at the iPhone camera app settings.
+The HDR photo will bring in a level of detail that was not possible otherwise.
+You can set the HDR on, off, or automatically by tapping the icon at the top of your screen in the iPhone camera app settings.

 Taking mind-blowing photos that are visually appealing to the viewers is both challenging and interesting at the same time.
 You can use your iPhone to take professional photos that are capable of engaging the viewers.
 Follow our easy and quick iPhone photography tips to take amazing photos on a day-to-day basis.